Ryan Williams (entrepreneur)

+Williams has raised and invested more than $1.2 billion in real estate investments throughout the country through Cadre, including receiving investments from Jared Kushner, Mark Cuban, Soros Fund Management, Vinod Khosla and Andreessen Horowitz.
 As one of few African American real estate technology founders and CEOs, he has often advocated for actionable change in his industry and society.
 Among other specific changes, he has advocated for increasing education about financial literacy as a key to closing America's racial wealth gap.

+In late 2024, he was awarded a Beacon Award by the Ellis Island Honors Society at its Medals of Honor ceremony, based on "entrepreneurial impact, leadership in innovation, commitment to diversity and inclusion, and contributions to the broader community."
+In a 2025 interview with the podcast Masters of Scale, Williams indicated that he was forming a new company "at the intersection of financial services and technology."

+In mid-2025, Williams was named as partner of Jay-Z in building inclusive ownership in a potential Times Square, New York casino as part of Caesars' bid to secure a New York gaming license.
+The partnership is intended to allow low-income and diverse households, which have often been excluded from capital markets, to participate in the growth of the gaming project.

 Early life

 Williams was born in Baton Rouge, Louisiana, and founded a sports apparel company at 13.
 Williams matriculated to Harvard University, where he founded the Veritas Financial Group, the school’s largest undergraduate financial literacy group.

 Career

+Early career

 Williams began his career in real estate technology during his undergraduate term at Harvard.
 He was inspired to create a system to track foreclosed homes after seeing the impact of foreclosures during a trip to Atlanta.
 By using data about properties and neighborhoods, he was able to start a business purchasing deeply undervalued homes and restoring them to occupancy.
 This business "flipping" homes with classmates and others as investors was his first entrepreneurial venture.
 In 2020, he highlighted the importance of Citizens Trust Bank, an Atlanta bank founded by five Black businessmen and currently a Black-owned bank, to his early success.
 As a young Black man he was denied loans by 10 other banks before the then-chairman of Citizens Trust personally called to say that he believed in Williams.

 After graduation from Harvard, he worked at Goldman Sachs and Blackstone before founding Cadre in 2014.
 He worked at Blackstone in their real estate private equity division.